-- Schools will develop curriculum and assessment programs primarily from: - General subjects - o Extension subjects - o Applied subjects - o Short courses - o Recognised studies - Vocational education and training (VET) options. - Students will undertake the equivalent of six subjects. - Students will undertake formative assessments in Units 1 and 2 (typically Year 11). - Subject results in General subjects will be based on student achievement in four summative assessments three school-based assessments and one external assessment that is set and marked by the QCAA.
+- Schools will develop curriculum and assessment programs primarily from: - o General subjects - Extension subjects - Applied subjects - Short courses - Recognised studies - o Vocational education and training (VET) options. - Students will undertake the equivalent of six subjects. - Students will undertake formative assessments in Units 1 and 2 (typically Year 11). - Subject results in General subjects will be based on student achievement in four summative assessments three school-based assessments and one external assessment that is set and marked by the QCAA.
 Subject results in Applied subjects will be based on student achievement in four school-based assessments. - For most General subjects, the school-based assessment will contribute 75% to the final subject result, except in Mathematics and Science subjects, where it will contribute 50% to the final result. - Subject-based external assessment will not be used to scale a student's school-based assessment result.
-Instead, the external assessment result will be added to the school-based assessment result to arrive at a final subject result. - School-based assessment instruments are endorsed by the QCAA before they can be used for summative purposes in schools. - QCAA will confirm the grades awarded by schools by reviewing a selected sample of student work for every subject in every school. - QCAA has established a network of trained assessors to ensure the quality and rigour of assessments and students' results.
+Instead, the external assessment result will be added to the schoolbased assessment result to arrive at a final subject result. - School-based assessment instruments are endorsed by the QCAA before they can be used for summative purposes in schools. - QCAA will confirm the grades awarded by schools by reviewing a selected sample of student work for every subject in every school. - QCAA has established a network of trained assessors to ensure the quality and rigour of assessments and students' results.